-Hello, Today’s Creative Blog readers!
+Hello, Today’s Creative Life readers!
 I’m Chris from Just a Girl, and I’m happy to take over the reins while Kim is away!
 I’m not much of a spring decorator around here, but I do love a touch of something around the house.
 Aaaand since I can’t find what I like in stores, I decided to just make my own decoration and made this Easter Bunny Craft.

 My living room decor doesn’t necessarily call for “frilly”, so I wanted to make something that looked like Easter without looking like Easter.
 You pickin’ up what I’m layin’ down here?